Your current office bearers are:

-I am a retired health professional, who came to live in Norwood and raise a family over 30 years ago.
+I am a former health professional, who came to live in Norwood and raise a family over 30 years ago.
 In the early years I was active on the Norwood Primary School Council and as Chair, campaigned for medium density housing in Plane Tree Lane, as opposed to light industrial development.
 I was on the original steering committee for our Municipal Library and was also heavily involved with the Guide movement, both as a parent and District Leader.
 More recent community projects have included the Cork Tree ‘battle’ and written submissions to Council in relation to Outdoor Dining and The Masterplan.

 My home lies within a designated Heritage Conservation Zone and I believe it is important to preserve such areas.
 Times change and bureaucracies are getting larger, but individuals still need a say in what the shape of their suburb will be.
 The Norwood Residents Association can be a strong advocate/voice to help protect people’s quality of life.